The Decadence of Yakuza 0

 For those who have not played a Yakuza game, it is intended to be soap opera like and melodramatic.
 The emotionalism of these characters gets played up to extreme levels at times, and that is a good thing.
-The whole ride is bittersweet at the end, because at the beginning you can't see how these two characters storyline weave together.
+The whole ride is bittersweet at the end because at the beginning you can't see how these two characters storyline weaves together.

 Aside from the story, you have the most vivid and vibrant city at your disposal.
 Walking through the neon jungle in Sotenbori makes you feel like you have actually entered into the world.
 This is a living and breathing world, where its NPCs talking and living their lives.

 And the mini-games in the city are fantastic.
 From playing Mahjong to bowling, you can use up most of your time just playing around with them.
 Not too far into my initial playthrough of the game, I walked into a Sega arcade and played OutRun.
 And next thing I knew, memories of my first time with the game came flooding back -- and of how much money I wasted playing the UFO catcher just for a Sega Genesis plushy.